N01B4U/uv-k5-firmware-fagci-mod-N01/README.md

 # This repo contains mostly costmetic changes to the Fagci mod of OEFW.
 All credits to the respective devs for their hard work that empowers us all.
-Possibly some new additions and modifications in the future but for now, the N01 mod is purly cosmetic to suit my tastes.
+Possibly some new additions and modifications in the future but for now, the repo is purly cosmetic changes to suit my tastes.
+Absolutely no guarantees of functionality and no requests for edits will be taken.

 # Open reimplementation of the Quan Sheng UV K5 v2.1.27 firmware